10 Expensive Wines With Their Affordable Alternatives

 Like the Silver Oak Napa Valley Cabernet Sauvignon, this bottle has notes of cassis and a slightly woody taste.
 Both are made from grapes grown in Napa Valley, ensuring quality and consistency.

-Affordable Alternative: Goldstrike Cabernet Sauvignon
+Cheaper Alternative: Goldstrike Cabernet Sauvignon

 Find it here: Goldstrike Cabernet Sauvignon

-Price: $23.99
+Price: $25.99

-Similar to its pricier counterpart, this Cabernet has notes of sweet cassis and smooth tannins, ensuring a bold finish.
+Similar to its pricier counterpart, this under $30 Cabernet has notes of sweet cassis and smooth tannins, ensuring a bold finish.
 However, it is a little fruitier than the Silver Oak Cabernet—you’ll taste hints of blueberry throughout.

 Sign Up For Our Wine Recommendations, Upcoming Specials, & Promotions!